 Above all, music should be fun.
 You will learn your chords, your scales, and train your ear.
 You will hear music very differently as your skills become more sophisticated.
 My ultimate goal is for students to be able to create their own music from their own inspirations.

 What I enjoy most is seeing beginners start to identify playing music as part of how they see themselves.
 When a see a kid realize there is more to themselves than when they started, that's what it's all about.
+When I see an adult student return to the guitar and excel at it, I have done my job.
 To me, playing guitar with friends and writing songs are two of my favorite things, and I get to do it for a living.
 I can remember that moment when my I knew in my heart this is what I want to do.
 To take this a gift a teacher gave me and run with it.
 If I can share that experience with the students and they have that avenue to express themselves, that's what I love about my job.
-I have produced 4 albums, made 2 music videos, and have licensed 8 songs to a large corporation.
+I have produced 4 albums, made 4 music videos, the new 100 anniversary Ourisman commercial, and have licensed 8 songs to MTV and fortune 500 corporations.
 I have my own band and play dozens of shows a year.
 But through all of it, I have always taught because I love teaching.

 He’s patient and encouraging with my child.
 He respects our time by arriving promptly and starting the lesson in the same manner.